dougeby/IntuneDocs/intune/troubleshoot-email-profiles-in-microsoft-intune.md

 Review some common email profile issues, and how to troubleshoot and resolve them.

+## What you need to know

-- Email profiles can only be deployed for the user who enrolled the device.
-Intune uses the AAD attributes (specified in the email profile) of the user during enrollment to configure the email profile.
+- Email profiles are deployed for the user who enrolled the device.
+To configure the email profile, Intune uses the Azure Active Directory (AD) properties in the email profile of the user during enrollment.
+[Add email settings to devices](email-settings-configure.md) may be a good resource.
-- After migrating from CM hybrid to Intune Standalone, the email profile from CM hybrid stays on the device for 7 days.
+- After migrating from Configuration Manager hybrid to Intune standalone, the email profile from Configuration Manager hybrid stays on the device for 7 days.
 This is expected behavior.
-Contact support if you need the email profile removed sooner.
+If you need the email profile removed sooner, contact [Intune support](get-support.md).
-- For Android Enterprise, ensure you have also deployed Gmail or Nine for Work using the Managed Play Store [Add Managed Google Play apps](apps-add-android-for-work.md)
+- For Android Enterprise, deploy Gmail or Nine for Work using the managed Google Play Store.
+[Add Managed Google Play apps](apps-add-android-for-work.md) lists the steps.
-- Microsoft Outlook for iOS and Android doesn't support email profiles, instead deploy an app configuration policy, see [Outlook Configuration setting](app-configuration-policies-outlook.md)
+- Microsoft Outlook for iOS and Android doesn't support email profiles.
+Instead, deploy an app configuration policy.
+For more information, see [Outlook Configuration setting](app-configuration-policies-outlook.md).
-- Email profile targeted to device group isn't delivered to the device.
-As long as the device has an associated primary user then device targeting will work.
-However if the email profile contains user certificates then you will need to target user groups.
+- Email profiles targeted to device groups (not user groups) may not be delivered to the device.
+When the device has a primary user, then device targeting should work.
+If the email profile includes user certificates, be sure to target user groups.
-- Users are prompted repeatedly to enter their password for the email profile.
-Check all the certs in the chain that is referenced in the email profile.
-If one of the certs is not targeted to the user, then the Intune service will keep retrying the email profile.
+- Users may be repeatedly prompted to enter their password for the email profile.
+In this scenario, check all the certificates referenced in the email profile.
+If one of the certificates isn't targeted to a user, then Intune retries to deploy the email profile.

 ## Device already has an email profile installed